-- RFC 5280 certificate validation and certificate path validation supporting a minimum path length of three certificates. - The certificate path must terminate with a trusted CA certificate designated as a trust anchor. - The TSF shall validate a certification path by ensuring that all CA certificates in the certification path contain the basicConstraints extension with the CA flag set to TRUE. - The TSF shall validate the revocation status of the certificate using [the Online Certificate Status Protocol (OCSP) as specified in RFC 6960 (FTD-only), a Certificate Revocation List (CRL) as specified in RFC 5759 Section 5]. - The TSF shall validate the extendedKeyUsage field according to the following rules: - Certificates used for trusted updates and executable code integrity verification shall have the Code Signing purpose (id-kp 3 with OID 1.3.6.1.5.5.7.3.3) in the extendedKeyUsage field.
+- RFC 5280 certificate validation and certificate path validation supporting a minimum path length of two certificates. - The certificate path must terminate with a trusted CA certificate designated as a trust anchor. - The TSF shall validate a certification path by ensuring that all CA certificates in the certification path contain the basicConstraints extension with the CA flag set to TRUE. - The TSF shall validate the revocation status of the certificate using [no revocation method]. - The TSF shall validate the extendedKeyUsage field according to the following rules: